 What Type of Welding do Ship Welders Use?

-There are several types of welding used in ships including: Shielded Metal Arc Welding (SMAW), Gas Metal Arc Welding (GMAW), Flux Cored Arc Welding (FCAW), Pulse Arc Welding (GMAW-P), Air Carbon Arc Gouging and more.
+Shipyard welding jobs commonly require specialization in the following types of welding: Shielded Metal Arc Welding (SMAW), Gas Metal Arc Welding (GMAW), Flux Cored Arc Welding (FCAW), Pulse Arc Welding (GMAW-P), Air Carbon Arc Gouging and more.
 Nearly all welding positions are used aboard a ship including: Horizontal (2G), Vertical (3G), and Overhead (4G).
 Welders should be proficient in stainless steel, carbon, and aluminum welding.

 Where Do Marine Welders Work?